 Kitchen open daily

-We have a communal kitchen, so anytime you get the munchies, hop into the kitchen and satisfy your cravings.
+We serve all three daily meals, plus snacks and drinks, and we have a communal kitchen, so anytime you get the munchies, hop into the kitchen and satisfy your cravings.

 Fresh & Organic